Bob's: History

 Bob's is known for serving food with flavors inspired by Brazilian cuisine, such as hamburgers with picanha.
 One of their main and most popular burgers is the Big Bob, made in a similar fashion and to compete with McDonald's' Big Mac, much like Burger King's Big King.
-Although identical in composition to the competing burger, it does not contain pickles, and uses its own sauce.
-In 2024, they started to sell the sauce separately to most Brazilian supermarkets.
+Although similar in composition to the competing burger, it does not contain pickles, and uses its own sauce.
+In 2024, they started to sell the sauce separately in most Brazilian supermarkets.